 The Charles J. Lavery Library meets the information needs of 21st-Century students.
 A blend of traditional and electronic resources covering a broad range of subjects is available to the Fisher community.
 The library’s print collection is complemented by an extensive offering of online scholarly resources available at Lavery Library.
 Information resources include over 385,000 volumes and access to approximately 60,000 print and electronic periodicals.

 The library provides a variety of study venues.
 Individual and group study areas, a computer lab, and a floor designated for quiet study make the library a popular spot on campus for research, meetings, and instruction.

 Professional librarians welcome students to the Research Help Desk during day and evening hours, answering questions via phone, email, and videoconferencing.
 Our librarians are information specialists committed to the academic success of all students.
 Their schedule is supplemented by a 24/7 Chat-with-a-Librarian service, so students can get assistance with their research whenever they need it.

 The Learning Commons supports student learning, research, and use of technology.
-This state-of-the-art facility enables students to conduct research and produce projects in one location, steps away from a Help Desk staffed by technology students and Librarians.
+Students are able to conduct research and produce projects in one location, steps away from a Help Desk staffed by technology students and Librarians.
 In the Learning Commons, students have access to PC workstations, Macintosh multimedia workstations, and group workstations.
 Throughout the library there are additional PC workstations as well as Wi-Fi.
 Students may also borrow laptops at the Checkout Desk for short-term use in the library.

 K-12 Resource Center